dmauser/gcp-network-base-lab/README.md

 1) Run commands using [GCP cloud shell](https://shell.cloud.google.com)
 2) Install GCP CLI (gcloud) on your Windows or Linux machine by following instructions: [Installing the gcloud CLI](https://cloud.google.com/sdk/docs/install)

-:point_right: Tip: When running on Linux elevate your shell to root (sudo -s).
+:point_right: Tip: When running on Linux elevate your shell to root (-s).

 ## Lab steps